TomVermeer/dwaquiz/e2e/README.md

 In this folder, run: `npx cypress open` or `npm run cypress:open`

 **Warning** The e2e tests will run seed against the database and may fully reset the database

+## Notes

+Tests are not fully isolated, when one tests fails tests after that one may fail as well.
+However tests should be designed that test files cannot iterfere with each other